timchinowsky/circuitpython/tools/docker-build/README.md

     sudo tools/docker-build/build atmel-samd grandcentral_m4_express DEBUG=1
 ```

-will build executables for a Feather ESP32S2 board and a Waveshare RP2040 board, and build an executable which includes debugging information for an Adafruit Grand Cental M4 Express board.
+will build executables for a Feather ESP32S2 board, a Waveshare RP2040 board and an Adafruit Grand Central M4 Express board, and the Grand Central build will include debugging information.

 ## Building a new Docker image